-Whether you are using the Study Bible alone or in a group, learning about our "family history" in of powerful insights helping us to make connections with our own story or applications to our life that we might miss otherwise.
+Whether you are using the Study Bible alone or in a group, learning about our "family history" in

+RG the biblical story can be a rich and, in some cases, life-changing experience.
+And, of course, we believe that Christ is among us where two or three gather in his name.
+A group can be the instrument of powerful insights helping us to make connections with our own story or applications to our life that we might miss otherwise.
 The Reading Guide is designed to walk us through the particular book of the Bible with a little background to "plow the ground" so that the seed of the scripture can take root in us more deeply and fruitfully.